-It was a strategic decision for my life, even if I then didn't understand that.
+It was a strategic decision for my life to choose education, even if I then didn't understand that.
 My dad did.
-He was a worker and he lost his chance to make such a choice, because his father died, when he was 13 years old.
-He had instead to start working.
+He was a worker and he lost his chance to make such a choice, because his father died, when he was 16 years old.
+He had instead to start working, so the family got a needed income.
 My dad wanted now to help his son to make a good decision.
 Therefore, my dad had talked to a teacher he knew, if he could help us with this choice.
 He could that, so we went by bicycle around 20 km to have a meeting with this teacher.
 After a discussion we came to the conclusion that I should choose a practically oriented school.
 Why?
 Because if I didn't like to be at a school longer, then I will have easier to get a job.
 I was good in school, but I didn't like some teachers, because they disliked, when I now and then was questioning their opinion...

 Well, how was the decision?
 I finished this practical school with a good certificate.
 I "repeated" the same kind of choice 1963, so after three years I became an engineer in electronics.
 I have never worked as an engineer, because I added one more school year with economy and IT.
 This was 1968 and it was then very easy to get a job with that competence in IT:s "childhood".

 I started 1975 to cooperate with psychologists